haozhestat/haozhestat.github.io/_pages/awards.md

 permalink: /awards/
 author_profile: true
 ---
+* **Student & Early Career Travel Award**, 2019.
+Travel fund for presenting an e-poster in the 2019 Symposium on Data Science and Statistics in Bellevue, Washington.
 * **SAMSI Travel Award**, 2018.
 Travel fund for presenting a paper in the Symposium on Data Science and Statistics in Reston, Virginia.
 * **Travel support from ASA Section for Statistical Programmers and Analysts**, 2017-18.
 * **The George W. Snedecor Award**, Department of Statistics, Iowa State University, 2016.
 This award is for the most outstanding Ph.D. candidate in the department.